Higgs boson: Higgs field

-The Standard Model includes a field of the kind needed to "break" electroweak symmetry and give particles their correct mass.
-This field, called the "Higgs Field", exists throughout space, and it breaks some symmetry laws of the electroweak interaction, triggering the Higgs mechanism.
-It therefore causes the W and Z gauge bosons of the weak force to be massive at all temperatures below an extreme high value.
+To allow symmetry breaking, the Standard Model includes a field of the kind needed to "break" electroweak symmetry and give particles their correct mass.
+This field, which became known as the Higgs field, was hypothesized to exist throughout space, and to break some symmetry laws of the electroweak interaction, triggering the Higgs mechanism.
+It would therefore cause the W and Z gauge bosons of the weak force to be massive at all temperatures below an extremely high value.
 When the weak force bosons acquire mass, this affects the distance they can freely travel, which becomes very small, also matching experimental findings.
 Furthermore, it was later realised that the same field would also explain, in a different way, why other fundamental constituents of matter (including electrons and quarks) have mass.

-Unlike all other known fields such as the electromagnetic field, the Higgs field is a scalar field, and has a non-zero average value in vacuum.
+Unlike all other known fields, such as the electromagnetic field, the Higgs field is a scalar field, and has a non-zero average value in vacuum.

 The "central problem"

-There was not yet any direct evidence that the Higgs field existed, but even without direct proof, the accuracy of its predictions led scientists to believe the theory might be true.
-By the 1980s, the question of whether the Higgs field existed, and therefore whether the entire Standard Model was correct, had come to be regarded as one of the most important unanswered questions in particle physics.
+Prior to the discovery of the Higgs Boson, there was no direct evidence that the Higgs field exists, but even without direct evidence, the accuracy of predictions within the Standard Model led scientists to believe the theory might be correct.
+By the 1980s, the question of whether the Higgs field exists, and whether the entire Standard Model is correct, had come to be regarded as one of the most important unanswered questions in particle physics.
+The existence of the Higgs field became the last unverified part of the Standard Model of particle physics, and for several decades was considered "the central problem in particle physics".

-For many decades, scientists had no way to determine whether the Higgs field existed, because the technology needed for its detection did not exist at that time.
+For many decades, scientists had no way to determine whether the Higgs field exists because the technology needed for its detection did not exist at that time.
 If the Higgs field did exist, then it would be unlike any other known fundamental field, but it also was possible that these key ideas, or even the entire Standard Model, were somehow incorrect.

-The existence of the Higgs field became the last unverified part of the Standard Model of particle physics, and for several decades was considered "the central problem in particle physics".

 The hypothesised Higgs theory made several key predictions.
-One crucial prediction was that a matching particle, called the "Higgs boson", should also exist.
-Proving the existence of the Higgs boson would prove whether the Higgs field existed, and therefore finally prove whether the Standard Model's explanation was correct.
-Therefore, there was an extensive search for the Higgs boson, as a way to prove the Higgs field itself existed.
+One crucial prediction was that a matching particle, called the Higgs boson, should also exist.
+Proving the existence of the Higgs boson would prove the existence of the Higgs field, and therefore finally prove the Standard Model.
+Therefore, there was an extensive search for the Higgs boson as a way to prove the Higgs field itself exists.